OwaisHakeem/DT-PHYS-dataset/docs/Detailed_Experimental_Protocol_Multisensor_FL_DT_v2_WESAD_Inspired.md

 Long-format schema:

-timestamp\_ms, phase, sensor\_type, value
+timestamp_ms, phase, sensor_type, value

-5\.
-Communication Overhead Definition and Measurement
+5. Communication Overhead Definition and Measurement

 Communication overhead is defined as the total number of bytes transmitted to support Federated